sanjayamirthraj/eigengames/README.md

    - Timer displays compare the speed difference between sequential and parallel methods
    - Final statistics highlight the efficiency gains from parallel processing

-This visualization serves as both an educational tool and a demonstration of the performance improvements achievable with parallel transaction processing.
+This visualization works as both an educational tool and a demonstration of how much faster parallel transaction processing can be.

 ## Integration with Go-Ethereum Architecture

-The implementation integrates seamlessly with the existing Go-Ethereum codebase through these strategic modifications:
+Our implementation integrates smoothly with the existing Go-Ethereum codebase through:

 - Implementation of the `txpool.SubPool` interface for standardized interaction
 - Registration alongside existing transaction pool implementations (legacy and blob pools)
 - Type-based transaction routing to ensure proper handling

-The interface implementation demonstrates the integration approach:
+Here's how the interface implementation works:

 ```go
 // Add implements the txpool.SubPool interface